syncfusion-content/aurelia-docs/Aurelia/DateRangePicker/Getting-Started.md

 The below steps describes the steps to create Syncfusion Aurelia DateRangePicker component.

-Create `DateRangePicker` folder inside `src/samples/` location in sample files folder.
+Create `dateRangePicker` folder inside `src/samples/` location in sample files folder.

-Create an HTML file (here `daterangepicker.html` file) inside newly created folder and use the below code example to render the DateRangePicker component.
+Create an HTML file (here `dateRangePicker.html` file) inside newly created folder and use the below code example to render the DateRangePicker component.

 {% highlight HTML %}